 The water on the shores of Lake Tahoe are amazing and clear and you can paddle around all of the signature Tahoe rocks.
 The water is cold, but that didn’t stop our kids from playing in it and enjoying the beach area as well.
 I just loved the color of the water and being able to see all of the rocks I was paddling over.

 We have heard that the Nevada side of the lake is the place to go for all things paddle-boarding.
 But if you are on the California side DL Bliss State Park at Lester Beach is suppose to be good for paddle-boarding.
-If you are interested in an intro to paddle-boarding lesson, click here!

 If you prefer to sit, you can rent a Kayak instead of a stand-up paddle-board.
 You can rent for 4-8 hours and take in Lake Tahoe’s North Shore at a more leisurely pace.
 All of the same benefits of stand-up paddle-boarding, but a little more laid back.